shlomoswidler/ai-mad-libs/README.md

 $ cat source.txt
 Oh say can you see, by the dawn's early light, what so proudly we hailed at the twilight's last gleaming?

+$ # generate the grammifier python script
+$ python ipynb2py.py --input grammify.ipynb

 $ # create the dictionary from the recipe
-$ # grammify.sh pancakeRecipe.txt | awk -f dictionarize.awk - > dict.txt
+$ # python grammify.py pancakeRecipe.txt | awk -f dictionarize.awk > dict.txt

-$ # generate the mad libs
+$ # invoke the grammifier to tag the parts of speech
-$ # grammify.sh source.txt > grammified.txt
+$ python grammify.py source.txt > grammified.txt

 $ # note the different madness levels in these examples
 $ awk -f blankify.awk grammified.txt | awk -f adlib.awk dict.txt - | awk -f fill.awk grammified.txt -